NETWAYS/check_logstash/README.md

                                      The percentage of CPU usage on which to be a warning result.
         --cpu-usage-threshold-crit CRIT
                                      The percentage of CPU usage on which to be a critical result.
+        --temp-filedir NAME          Directory to use for the temporary state file.
+Only used when one of the events-per-minute metrics is used.
+Defaults to /tmp
         --inflight-events-warn WARN  Threshold for inflight events to be a warning result.
 Use min:max for a range.
         --inflight-events-crit CRIT  Threshold for inflight events to be a critical result.
+Use min:max for a range.
+        --events-in-per-minute-warn WARN
+                                     Threshold for the number of ingoing events per minute to be a warning.
+Use min:max for a range.
+        --events-in-per-minute-crit CRIT
+                                     Threshold for the number of ingoing events per minute to be critical.
+Use min:max for a range.
+        --events-out-per-minute-warn WARN
+                                     Threshold for the number of outgoing events per minute to be a warning.
+Use min:max for a range.
+        --events-out-per-minute-crit CRIT
+                                     Threshold for the number of outgoing events per minute to be critical.
 Use min:max for a range.
     -h, --help                       Show this message